hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-setup-integration-gitlab.md

 - Go to Settings -> Access Tokens -> Create a project access token with level **Developer** and scope **api**, and name it **SFDX HARDIS BOT**
 - Go to Settings -> CI/CD -> Variables -> Create a variable named **CI_SFDX_HARDIS_GITLAB_TOKEN** and past the access token value

-Everytime you will make a pull request, the CI job will post its result as comment !
+Everytime you will make a merge request, the CI job will post its result as comment !

 - Example with deployment errors